stochasticai/.github/profile/README.md

 ## Hi there, we're Stochastic!

 [Stochastic](https://stochastic.ai/) was founded by researchers at Harvard University with a vision to build a future where Personal AI will be everywhere, just like PCs.
-We are democratizing AI by leveling the playing field which dominated by Big Tech's centralized APIs - building and providing open-source libraries that give users the ability to efforlessly build and control their own personal LLMs and deploy with optimized performance.
-We'd really appreaciate your feedback and contribution!
+We are democratizing AI by leveling the playing field which dominated is by Big Tech's centralized APIs - building and providing open-source libraries that give users the ability to efforlessly build and control their own personal LLMs and deploy with optimized performance.
+We'd really appreciate your feedback and contribution!

 <p align="center">
 <a href="https://stochastic.ai/">